vickenpogosyan/movieDatabase/README.md

 # movieDatabase
 This is my first project on GitHub.
-Collaborated in a team of four using PostgreSQL to design a relational database and develop optimized SQL queries to analyze relationships across realistic synthetic data
+Collaborated in a team of four using PostgreSQL to design a relational database modeling movies, actors, directors, genres, cinemas, showtimes, tickets, awards, and more by creating individual joinable tables and populating them with realistic synthetic data.
+Developed and optimized 10+ SQL queries using joins, aggregation, and filtering to analyze relationships between movies, actor/director demographics, genres, budgets, ratings, and awards.